-Our graduate students come from every part of the United States and the world, including the Republic of Korea, Taiwan, the People's Republic of China, Mexico, Chile, Turkey, Spain, Argentina, Brazil, Peru, and many others.
-We place tremendous value on our core training in sociological theory, methods, and statistics at the M.A. and Ph.D. levels, and we build on this core with a variety of course offerings and research areas such as criminology and deviance, demography, education, family, gender, health, political sociology, and race and ethnicity.
-Our students research and publish alongside our faculty in both mainstream and leading disciplinary outlets, and regularly present their work at national and international conferences, which would not be possible without the generous support of our donors.
+The Department's graduate students come from every part of the United States and the world, including the Republic of Korea, Taiwan, the People's Republic of China, Mexico, Chile, Turkey, Spain, Argentina, Brazil, Peru, and many others.
+The Department places tremendous value on core training in sociological theory, methods, and statistics at the M.A. and Ph.D. levels, and builds on this core with a variety of course offerings and research areas such as criminology and deviance, demography, education, family, gender, health, politics and development, and race and ethnicity.
+Students research and publish alongside faculty in both mainstream and leading disciplinary outlets, and regularly present their work at national and international conferences, which would not be possible without the generous support of donors.

 The Norval Glenn Prize

-Our undergraduate students also actively participate in research projects alongside faculty members, with the Sociology Honors Program and the Alpha Kappa Delta (AKD) Sociology Honors Society serving as the core of our upper-division student activity.
-Our students have recently created and developed Sociological Insight, a national peer-reviewed journal of undergraduate sociological research.
-Our undergraduate alumni go on to leading graduate programs and law schools around the country, or on to very productive careers in federal, state and local governments, the private sector, and the non-profit sector.
+The Department's undergraduate students also actively participate in research projects alongside faculty members, with the Sociology Honors Program and the Alpha Kappa Delta (AKD) Sociology Honors Society serving as the core of upper-division student activity.
+Students have recently created and developed Sociological Insight, a national peer-reviewed journal of undergraduate sociological research.
+Undergraduate alumni go on to leading graduate programs and law schools around the country, or on to productive careers in federal, state and local governments, the private sector, and the non-profit sector.

 Student success is our success, and with your generosity, we can support their endeavors in every possible way and continue to help them reach their full potential.

-Our faculty members are extremely research-active, placing great value on not only disseminating social scientific knowledge but also producing such knowledge, from looking at how bullying in schools affects academic and economic success, to examining how religious institutions impact the AIDS epidemic in Sub-Saharan Africa.
-Our faculty regularly publish articles in the leading journals of the discipline and books in premier scholarly presses, and present at conferences throughout the country and internationally.
+The Department's faculty members are extremely research-active, placing great value on not only disseminating social scientific knowledge but also producing such knowledge, from looking at how bullying in schools affects academic and economic success, to examining how religious institutions impact the AIDS epidemic in Sub-Saharan Africa.
+Faculty regularly publish articles in the leading journals of the discipline and books in premier scholarly presses, and present at conferences throughout the country and internationally.
 The Sociology Department and the Population Research Center also house the Urban Ethnography Lab, which aims to forge strong ties between the fields of demography and ethnography.
-The faculty and current research sections on our website provide a more in-depth look at the areas of specialization and research activity of our very productive and diverse group of scholars.
+The faculty and current research sections on the website provide a more in-depth look at the areas of specialization and research activity of a productive and diverse group of scholars.

-Faculty Chairs, Professorships, and Fellowships build the department's reputation and demonstrate a further commitment to academic excellence.
-They promote a sense of tradition and provide our best faculty with the tools to maintain their productivity.
-In addition to providing year-round salary incentives for our most productive faculty, Chairs and Fellowships provide for support staff, research assistance, conference travel, and continuing education allowances.
+Faculty Chairs, Professorships, and Fellowships build the Department's reputation and demonstrate a further commitment to academic excellence.
+They promote a sense of tradition and provide the best faculty with the tools to maintain their productivity.
+In addition to providing year-round salary incentives for the most productive faculty, Chairs and Fellowships provide for support staff, research assistance, conference travel, and continuing education allowances.